- Home

 The calculation method uses heat loss calculations to determine the proposed building envelope R-value requirements and compares the results with the heat loss (HL) of a reference building.

-This method may be used where the total area of glazing is 50% or less of the total wall area.
+Under H1/AS1 5th edition amendment 1, the calculation method can only be used where glazing is 40% or less of the total wall area.
 Its advantage over the schedule method is that it allows a building with different building elements to be assessed as a whole, with adjustments being made between elements.
 For example, a wall R-value may be reduced if the roof or floor R-value is increased to compensate or if window R-values are increased.
 In no situations may R-values for roofs or walls be reduced below the minimum R-values set down by E3/AS1.
+The construction R-value for roofs, walls and floors in the proposed building must be at least 50% of the construction R-value of the corresponding building element in the reference building.
+The calculation method cannot be used to reduce the performance of building elements that have embedded heating systems.

 Modelling method